dkirrane/fortysix/trunk/maven-postman-plugin/README.txt

 Maven Profiles:
 ===============
-"integration-tests" - configures the integration tests, activation with: -Dshit
+"integration-tests" - configures the integration tests, activation with: -Dit

 Deploy a new version (SNAPSHOT):
 =====================